-- 3.5 The Department receives a proportion of annual rental income from Manchester Airport Group.
-Based on estimates provided by the Airport, additional income of £1.615m income has been built into the budget over the next three-year period.
-Achievement of this income is dependent on performance being in line with or better than the forecasts provided. - 3.6 A review of the funding arrangements for staff has identified opportunities to capitalise staffing costs, the initial proposal was £250k per annum, but following the review off all options this has been reduced by £100k to £150k.
-This review has taken into consideration the most appropriate source of funding given the activities of staff. - 3.7 The proposed sale of an asset in Wythenshawe will result in a capital receipt, there is currently a budget of £170k in respect of the internal loan used to fund the acquisition of the building.
-Once the site is disposed of the outstanding borrowing will be settled and there will be a saving of £170k per annum.
+- 3.6.
+The Department receives a proportion of annual rental income from Manchester Airport Group.
+Based on estimates provided by the Airport, additional income has been built into the budget for the next three years.
+Achievement of this income is dependent on performance being in line with or better than the forecasts provided. - 3.7.
+The proposed sale of the Gala Bingo building in Wythenshawe will result in a capital receipt, there is currently a budget of £170k in respect of the internal loan used to fund the acquisition of the building.
+Once the site is disposed of